machschmitt/linux/Documentation/iio/iio_adc.rst

                                                   |       +---- External -VREF
                                            External +VREF

-The input voltage to a **single-ended bipolar** channel may go from -VREF to +VREF (where -VREF is the voltage reference that has the lower electrical potential while +VREF is the reference with the higher one).
+For a **single-ended bipolar** channel, the analog voltage input can go from -VREF to +VREF (where -VREF is the voltage reference that has the lower electrical potential while +VREF is the reference with the higher one).
 Some ADC chips derive the lower reference from +VREF, others get it from a separate input.
 Often, +VREF and -VREF are symmetric but they don't need to be so.
 When -VREF is lower than system ground, these inputs are also called single-ended true bipolar.

 Here's an example device tree description of a single-ended bipolar channel.
 ::